caRecall R Package

 httr vignette for

-managing secrets which involves writing a small helper function to skip a test if the API key is not found.
+managing secrets and involves writing a small helper function to skip a test if the API key is not found.
 A more challenging task was having a vignette Rmarkdown file that could be run by CRAN without an API key, yet could also build the full html vignette for rendering in the

-pkgdown website.
 A solution in the

 httr vignette suggested setting up a condition in the Rmarkdown file to skip code if the API key is not found in the environment, but this did not work for us.
 Instead, a method suggested in an

 ROpenSci post worked by precomputing the vignette which satisfied both the pkdgown and CRAN requirements.
-If anyone is looking to build an API wrapper R package for submission to CRAN, I recommend using this method.
+If anyone is looking to build an API wrapper R package for submission to CRAN, I certainly recommend using this method.

 The R Packages book has an entire chapter on releasing a package which includes an overview of what needs to be done/looked out for when submitting a package to CRAN.
 The